The Gravitational-Wave Power Gap in Core-Collapse Supernovae: Insights from 60 Axisymmetric Simulations: Gravitational Waves

 to locate the upper boundary of the convective region.
 The turbulent mass flux is negative within a convectively unstable layer.
 We define the bottom of the convective layer as the first point where the turbulent mass flux crosses zero and turns negative.
 Then, the top of the PNS convection zone is the radius where the turbulent mass flux becomes positive again.

 The correlation between the energy emitted in GWs and the turbulent energy accreting onto the PNS and the turbulent energy passing through the upper boundary of the PNS convective region is shown in the left and right panels of Fig.~\ref{fig:correlation}, respectively.
 In both panels, we show the total energy emitted, the energy contained in the haze, and the energy in the ridge.
 We note that, for some models, the GW energy emitted after shock revival accounts for nearly all the GW energy output.
 These models develop early explosions and show substantial GW emission following the onset of shock revival.
-Consequently, they appear nearly indistinguishable in the two rows of Fig.~\ref{fig:correlation}, as the emission after shock revival dominates the total emitted GW energy.
-It is clear from Fig.~\ref{fig:correlation} that there is a strong correlation between the energy emitted as GWs and the turbulent energy accreted by the PNS from above.
-Both the energy in the haze and the energy in the ridge correlate with the accreted turbulent energy.
-While higher turbulent energy accreted by the PNS tends to correlate with more energy in the ridge component, the correlation is shows some scatter.
-On the other hand, for the haze we see a tighter and clearer correlation between the turbulent energy and the energy emitted by GWs.
-The turbulent energy at the top of the PNS convection layer does not show any clear correlation with the energy emitted in GWs.
+Consequently, they appear nearly indistinguishable in the two rows of Fig.~\ref{fig:correlation}, as the emission after shock revival dominates the total emitted GW energy. {To quantify the strength of the linear trends, we compute the Pearson correlation coefficient ($\alpha_p$) for $E_{GW}$ and $E_{turb}$, values close to $\pm 1$ indicating a strong linear correlation and values near $0$ indicating no correlation.
+We compute $\alpha_p$ using the logarithmic values of $E_{GW}$ and $E_{trub}$.} It is clear from Fig.~\ref{fig:correlation} that there is a strong correlation between the energy emitted as GWs and the turbulent energy accreted by the PNS from above. {For the full signal duration, we find $\alpha_p = 0.87$, $0.87$, and $0.85$ for the total signal, the haze, and the ridge, respectively.} Both the energy in the haze and the energy in the ridge correlate with the accreted turbulent energy.
+While higher turbulent energy accreted by the PNS tends to correlate with more energy in the ridge component, the correlation shows some scatter.
+On the other hand, for the haze we see a tighter and clearer correlation between the turbulent energy and the energy emitted by GWs. {The turbulent energy at the top of the PNS convection layer shows a weak correlation with the energy emitted in GWs, with $\alpha_p = 0.31$ for the total signal, $\alpha_p = 0.31$ for the haze, and $\alpha_p = 0.30$ for the ridge when evaluated over the whole signal duration, and $\alpha_p = 0.40$, $0.40$, and $0.36$, respectively, after shock revival.}

 Based on three-dimensional simulations, Murphy et al.~\cite{Murphy_25} showed that the dominant GW driving mechanism can evolve over time, with convection inside the PNS emerging as the main emission driver at late times.
 The bottom row of Fig.~\ref{fig:correlation} shows the correlation between the turbulent energy fluxes inside and outside the PNS and the total GW energy for the subset of our models that undergo shock revival, except for models \texttt{s23\_L38} and \texttt{z85\_SFHx}.
 Shock revival sets too close to the end of the simulation for the time integration to be meaningful for model \texttt{s23\_L38} and the ridge was difficult to separate from the haze for \texttt{z85\_SFHx}.
 In this case, the time integration has been restricted to the time after shock revival.
 We find no indication of a transition in the GW driving mechanism.
 The correlation between the accreted turbulent energy and the emitted GW energy remains strong, and no significant correlation is observed between the GW energy and the turbulent flux within the PNS convective layer.